zveric/Computer-Science-Notes/Legislation/Legistaltion.md

 - Making supplying or obtaining anything which can be used in computer misuse offences

 ### Issues:
-- It can be had to work out who is responsible espessially if the crime committed is a DDOS
+- It can be had to work out who is responsible especially if the crime committed is a DDOS

 ## Copyright designs and patents act (1988)
 - This set of rules helps to prevent plagerism by allowing the original owner to take control over their content.